livotieno/metrological-conditions/README.md

 A user enters a location i.e., place
-The user then submits the form by clicking the search button Upon successful fetching weather details of that particular location are displayed i.e., weather icon, name of location and temperature
+The user then submits the form by clicking the search button Upon successful fetching weather details of that particular location are displayed i.e., weather icon, name of location and temperature.